Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 Tasks are designed for:

-- inference
+- Inference
-- finetuning
+- Finetuning
-- training from scratch
+- Training from scratch

 ------